TechPenguineer/Hypermc/README.md

 <p>
 <h1>What makes us different?  </h1>
 <p align="center">
 HyperMC is a Minecraft Extention manager.
 Not only does it mean that we have mods but we have other things such as new versions, apis, mods, resourcepacks, and shaders.
-We will also have a custom file type that you can use to download mod packs made by others/
+We will also have a custom file type that you can use to download mod packs made by others.
 </p>
 </p>
 <br>